-Rachel is Co-CEO of She+ Geeks Out, a company that provides holistic solutions for creating a more inclusive work culture.
+Rachel is Co-CEO, Co-Founder, and Head of Community at She+ Geeks Out, a company that provides holistic solutions for creating a more inclusive work culture.
 She+ Geeks Out does this by creating community for tech and tech-adjacent women, and by offering solutions for companies on diversity, equity, and inclusion.
 For most of her career, she managed websites for a variety of companies and organizations and managed teams both abroad and stateside.
 Since 2013, Rachel has run several businesses.
 In 2016, she transitioned to focus solely on She+ Geeks Out.
 Rachel runs tech, operations, and finance, and works closely with Co-CEO Felicia Jadczak on strategy and on corporate programming on diversity, equity, and inclusion.

 Rachel received her BA in History from Brandeis University.
 She also attended New York University for Archives and Public History before switching to the Internet and New Media industry in 1999, having worked for companies and organizations large and small, including Primedia and the World Health Organization.
 In 2018, Rachel completed her Certificate in Diversity and Inclusion from Cornell University.
 Rachel is also Technical Advisor to Opal Avenue, an online product discovery marketplace designed for specialty retailers.